nastiacooly/moviegator/README.md

 2. To registered users:
     - Logging in and out of your account;
-    - All of the above-mentioned feautures provided for non-registered users;
+    - All of the above-mentioned features provided for non-registered users;
     - Opening your profile page with watchlist and 'watched' list;
     - Adding movie / TV show to your watchlist / Removing title from watchlist;
     - Marking movie / TV show as already watched / Marking title as not watched;